mikelee1313/SPO-Sharing-Scripts/README.md

   Scans for and removes sharing links from SPO items to tighten security.

 - [get-allgroups](https://github.com/mikelee1313/SPO-Sharing-Scripts/blob/main/get-allgroups)
-  Likely a script or utility to enumerate all groups in SPO or related context.
+  A script or to enumerate all groups in SPO or related context.

 ## Documentation